GRAY WOLF

 HABITAT & RANGE

 Gray wolves were once common throughout all of North America, but were exterminated in most areas of the United States by the mid 1930s.
-Today, their range has been reduced to Canada, Alaska, the Great Lakes, northern Rockies and Pacific Northwest.
+Today, their populations have been reduced to occupy around 10-15% of their historic range.
 Thanks to the reintroduction of wolves in 1995, Yellowstone National Park is one of the most favored places to see and hear wolves in their native habitat.
-Wolves require large areas of contiguous habitat that can include forests and mountainous terrain, and Mexican gray wolves can thrive in desert and brush in the southwest.
+Wolves require large areas of contiguous habitat that can include forests and mountainous terrain, and Mexican wolves can thrive in desert and brush in the southwest.
 Suitable habitat must have sufficient access to prey, protection from excessive persecution, and areas for denning and taking shelter.

 BEHAVIOR

 Wolves have a complex communication system ranging from barks and whines to growls and howls.
-While they don't actually howl at the moon, they are more active at dawn and dusk, and they do howl more when it's lighter at night, which occurs more often when the moon is full.
+While they don't actually howl at the moon, they are more active at dawn and dusk.
+They do howl more when it's lighter at night, which occurs more often when the moon is full.

 REPRODUCTION